New announcement. Learn more

 • fortified soy products, including tofu

-• vegetable oils, including olive and rapeseed
+• vegetable oils, including olive and rice bran or canola

 The researchers add that people can eat the vegetables raw or cooked and that frozen, tinned, and fresh varieties all help.